 If you are connecting multiple batteries together – either in series or in parallel – 2/0 AWG is the ideal wire size to use.
 This wire thickness will easily handle your entire electrical load and is perfect for an inverter rated up to 3000W.

-We recommended the 2/0 AWG wires from EWCS [Amazon] because of their unmatched flexibility for their thickness.
+We recommended 2/0 AWG wires from EWCS because of their unmatched flexibility for their thickness.
 This wire is made up of hundreds of tiny copper strands, making it easy to bend the wire to connect all your components in a tight space.

 The wire jackets are also water, oil, & corrosion resistant, making them ideal for use in a camper van.